CarterPape/CarterPape.github.io/the-blog/_posts/2021-03-13-jekyll-and-sass.md

 ---
 title: "LibSass is dying.
 How will Jekyll respond?"
+description: In my search for a way to use newer Sass functions on my Jekyll site, I discovered that one reason I couldn't was that the implementation of Sass that Jekyll uses by default was deprecated.
+So, I filed an issue report.
 ---

 *Note: This post was created originally for [Jekyll's Discourse web forum](https://talk.jekyllrb.com).
 You can find the original version at [this link](https://talk.jekyllrb.com/t/migrating-away-from-libsass/5770).
 Also see the [GitHub issue](https://github.com/jekyll/jekyll-sass-converter/issues/116) on this.*